-The AP-545L is a half-size ISA single board computer for Socket 7 processor that is using the SIS's BGA chipset SiS5582 that support the Ultra DMA-33 for faster hard drive, and USB function.
+The AP-545V is a half-size ISA single board computer for Socket 7 processor that is using the SIS's BGA chipset SiS5598 that support the Ultra DMA-33 for faster hard drive, VGA and USB function.
 For boosting operation, this motivated card also supports sockets for a Flash Disk and one DIMM memory module.
-It offers the function of an industrial computer on a single board with on-board 2nd level cache RAM of 512KB for maximum performance.
+It offers the function of an industrial computer on a single board with on-board 2^{nd} level cache RAM of 512KB for maximum performance.

-Take note that the AP-545L is a high power & full engine SBC with on-board function in the LCD/VGA display of resolution up to 1280 x 1024 at 256 colors.
+The AP-545V is built with patent PCI piggyback expansion bus that is simply upgraded by changing one card from another without replacing the whole system.
 It provides the primarily elements for building an IBM PC/AT compatible computer for a wide variety of applications with system integration.
-The AP-545L is fully compatible with the IBM PC/AT which means virtually all the software written for the IBM PC/AT will run on the AP-545L SBC.
+The AP-545V is fully compatible with the IBM PC/AT which means virtually all the software written for the IBM PC/AT will run on the AP-545V SBC.

 Other on-board features include two serial ports (one each of RS-232 and RS-232/422/485), one multi-mode parallel (ECP/EPP/SPP) port, a floppy drive controller and a keyboard interface and a PS/2 mouse interface.
 The built-in one high speed PCI IDE controller supports both PIO and bus master modes.
 Up to two IDE devices can be connected, including large hard disks, CD-ROM drives, tape backup drives and other IDE devices.
-Its 6-layer printed circuit board combines with noise-tolerant and low power consumption CMOS technology applied on the board makes AP-545L able to withstand any harsh industrial environments very well.
+Its 6-layer printed circuit board combines with noise-tolerant and low power consumption CMOS technology applied on the board makes AP-545V able to withstand any harsh industrial environments very well.